chouseknecht/angular-scheduler/README.md

 angular-scheduler
 =================

-Provides a UI widget that can be injected anywhere into an exsiting Agular app to capture or display a repeating calendar entry.
+A UI widget for creating or editing repeating calendar entries.
+Dynamically injects HTML anwhere in an Angular app.
+Provides methods for converting schedule entry to and from RRule format, based on the [iCalendar RFC](http://www.ietf.org/rfc/rfc2445.txt).

 Intalling
 ---------